 is a function wrapper that stores the argument values as

-the model compatible with Armory.
+to make the model compatible with Armory.

 The following is an example of how to import a model from GitHub, after having cloned the relevant repository: